pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 **Rationale:** -- NExT-QA is a multiple-choice benchmark dataset.
 Restricting evaluation to answer-choice prediction provides a consistent and objective accuracy metric while isolating the effects of video representation learning, reconstruction quality, and compression.
 This approach eliminates variability introduced by open-ended language generation and ensures direct comparison between baseline and autoencoder-based VideoQA workflows.

+## Shared Representation Architecture (June 2026)

+### 1) Separate Shared Representation Generation from Experiment Execution (06/27)

+**Decision:** Established dedicated notebooks to generate reusable pretrained CLIP text and video representations independently of downstream VideoQA experiments.

+**Rationale:** Pretrained CLIP representations are independent of individual autoencoder experiments and therefore should be generated once and reused across all representation-based VideoQA workflows.
+Separating representation generation from experiment execution reduces redundant computation, simplifies experiment management, and improves reproducibility by ensuring every experiment consumes the same shared representation artifacts.

+### 2) Distinguish Shared and Experiment-Specific Artifacts (06/27)

+**Decision:** Adopted separate storage strategies for shared pretrained representations and experiment-specific autoencoder representations.

+**Rationale:** CLIP text and video representations are dataset-wide resources that do not depend on autoencoder training parameters and are therefore stored as shared artifacts outside the experiment hierarchy.
+Autoencoder video representations depend on training configuration and remain experiment-specific.
+This distinction minimizes duplicated storage, simplifies experiment comparison, and supports efficient evaluation of multiple autoencoder configurations using a common set of pretrained representations.